svr-portfolio/Autonomous-Delivery-Agent/Statement.md

 ## Problem Statement

-Delivery agents often face difficulty in determining the most cost-efficient and time-saving route to reach a destination.
-In real-world scenarios, environments are dynamic, with obstacles that may appear, disappear, or move over time.
-Traditional static pathfinding approaches fail to adapt to such changes, leading to inefficient routing and increased delivery time.
+Delivery agents sometimes face difficulties in finding the most efficient route that can reach a destination in the shortest time possible.
+In a real-world problem, the environment is constantly changing, meaning that obstacles can appear, disappear, or even move.
+The static pathfinding problem cannot adapt to a changing environment, making it difficult for a delivery agent to reach a destination as quickly as possible.

-This project aims to address this problem by implementing intelligent pathfinding algorithms that can efficiently compute optimal paths and dynamically adapt to changing environments.
+The objective of this project is to solve the problem by using intelligent algorithms that can efficiently solve the problem.

 ## Scope of the Project

-The scope of this project is to design and implement a grid-based environment in which an agent navigates from a start position to a goal position.
-The system demonstrates and compares various pathfinding algorithms such as **Breadth-First Search (BFS)**, **Uniform Cost Search (UCS)**, and **A\***.
+The scope of this project is to create a grid-based environment where a pathfinding agent can move from a start point to a goal point.
+The scope of this project includes the implementation of several pathfinding algorithms, including **Breadth-First Search (BFS)**, **Uniform Cost Search (UCS)**, and **A\***.
+This project includes static and dynamic obstacles, making it more efficient.
+The agent can also change its route when it finds a blockage in the current route.

-The project incorporates both static and dynamic obstacles to simulate real-world conditions.
-It also enables the agent to replan its path whenever the current path becomes blocked, ensuring robustness and adaptability.

 ## Target Users

-- Students studying artificial intelligence and algorithms
+- Students who want to learn more about artificial intelligence and algorithms
-- Office workers involved in logistics and planning
+- Office workers who want a more efficient route for work
-- Residents using delivery services for food, groceries, or documents
+- Residents who want a more efficient route for food, groceries, and documents

 ## High-Level Features

 ### 1. Grid-Based Environment
-- Creates a virtual grid world
+- A virtual grid world is formed
-- Includes obstacles and navigable paths
+- Includes obstacles and paths
-- Defines start and goal positions
+- Start and end points are defined

 ### 2. Dynamic Obstacles
-- Introduces moving obstacles
+- Introduces dynamic obstacles
-- Simulates real-world unpredictability
+- Emulates real-life uncertainties

 ### 3. Pathfinding Algorithms
 - Implements BFS, UCS, and A*
-- Finds efficient paths from start to goal
+- Finds efficient paths from start to end

 ### 4. Adaptive Replanning
-- Recalculates path when blocked
+- Recomputes path when obstacles are encountered
-- Ensures continuous movement toward the goal
+- Ensures continuous movement towards the goal

 ### 5. Performance Comparison
-- Compares algorithms based on:
+- Compares all algorithms on the basis of:
   - Execution time
   - Nodes explored
-  - Overall efficiency
+  - Efficiency